RMAS2009/RMAS2009/README.md

  ## 🚀 About Me

 I am a graduate in Information and Communication Technology (CGPA: 3.40/4.00) with a strong foundation in backend development, problem-solving, and scalable system design.
-My expertise lies in NodeJS (Javascript), ExpressJS and RESTful APIs, which enables me to build robust, high-performance applications.
+My expertise lies in Django, NodeJS (Javascript), ExpressJS and RESTful APIs, which enables me to build robust, high-performance applications.

 🔹 Competitive Programming & DSA: Solved 350+ LeetCode problems (Top 51.47% with 10 Badges) and 800+ Codeforces problems, refining my skills in Array, Linked List, Sliding Windows, Graphs, Trees, DP, and Advanced Algorithms.

 🔹 Tech Stack: Django | NodeJS | ExpressJS | PostgreSQL | MongoDB | MySQL | JavaScript | Git | System Design

 🔹 Continuous Learning: Currently enhancing my expertise in enterprise application development and cloud-native solutions.

+Till now as a Software Engineer Intern in Ternary Solutions Inc.

+–Contributed to the production-level development of Counterfoil by implementing Finance feature, delivering 15% of the backend functionality with accurate financial data handling and clean coding practices.

+–Implemented Celery to automate monthly customer bill generation, improving backend efficiency and ensuring a clean, scalable system

+–Achieved 90%+ test coverage of the Finance module by utilizing Pytest with mocking and CI integration, ensuring accuracy, reliability, and maintainability of the system.

 Excited to contribute my problem-solving mindset and backend expertise to impactful projects in the tech industry! 🚀